-Example: Shincheon, Shinchon, Shinchun and Shicheong are all vastly different places and were especially confusing when I first went to Korea.
+Example: Shincheon, Shinchon, Shinchun and Shicheong are all very different places and are especially hard to keep straight for those who have never been to Korea.

 This is important to keep in mind when translating addresses in contracts, because the wrong name or address can invalidate everything.

 Korean uses native Korean numbers and Sino-Korean numbers, which are based on Chinese.
 There are also ordinal numbers that stem from the Korean system.

 |2||이 (ee)||둘 (dul)||둘째 (dul-jjae)|

 |5||오 (o)||다섯 (dah-seot)||다섯째 (dah-seot-jjae)|